Westridge High School

 Westridge High School is an independent, day school in Harare, Zimbabwe.
 It was founded in 1999 by the Hindoo Society, a registered welfare organization dating back to 1916.

 Westridge High School is a member of the Association of Trust Schools (ATS) and the Headmaster is a member of the Conference of Heads of Independent Schools in Zimbabwe (CHISZ).

 Overview

-The school has approximately 300 students from Form One (Freshman) to Form 6 (Seniors).
+The school has approximately 250 students from Form One (Freshman) to Form 6 (Seniors).
 Westridge High School follows the traditional Zimbabwean-British system of education in which examinations are administered at both Ordinary Level, and at Advanced Subsidiary and A Level.
+Westridge High school is located in Belvedere and the primary school within the same property area.

 The founding headmaster is Mr N. Kala (1999 - 2006), then came Mr. R. Ramlaul (late), who was an expert in Geography.